-We already include requirements on ethical treatment of employees in our supplier contracts.
-The revised contract was sent to our top 20 suppliers (in raw material category, by value) during 2016, and during the last year we have been continuing discussions with suppliers to ensure the top 20 suppliers all have contract terms in place, which we aim to complete in the upcoming year.
+We include requirements on ethical treatment of employees in our supplier contracts.
+During the last year we have been continuing discussions with suppliers to ensure key suppliers - based on value and risk - all have contract terms in place, concentrating on the approximate 20% of our suppliers that account for 80% of our direct expenditure.
 These terms have also been implemented in our standard terms of business, used for all new raw material suppliers.

 'We agree with the government’s definition that ‘Human rights are rights and freedoms that belong to all individuals regardless of their nationality and citizenship'.

 As an ethical and organic health and beauty company, respecting human rights throughout our business is at the heart of our company ethos.
 We aim to build strong, respectful, long-term relationships with our suppliers, resulting in a robust and resilient supply chain.

 We support the Universal Declaration of Human Rights and support the Ten Principles of the Global Compact in the areas of Human Rights, Labour, Environment and Anti-Corruption.